Cat345/petiteayami/wp-content/plugins/flexible-shipping/readme.txt

 * improved shipping-related user experience,
 * custom shipping rules,
-* free shipping based on the price or products' in the cart quantity,
+* free shipping based on the price or products in the cart,
-* cost based shipping cost
+* cost-based shipping cost
-* weight based shipping cost
+* weight-based shipping cost
-* total order based shipping cost,
+* total order-based shipping cost,
-* item count based shipping cost,
+* item count-based shipping cost,
-* shipping class based shipping cost,
+* shipping class-based shipping cost,
 * WooCommerce shipping cost rules,
 * WooCommerce shipping plugin,
 * WooCommerce table rate shipping.

-Give it a try and see for yourself that our Flexible Shipping is the only one Table Rate Shipping plugin you need!
+Give it a try and see for yourself that our Flexible Shipping is the only Table Rate Shipping plugin you need\!

 == Installation	 ==